HazyResearch/babble/README.md

 cd babble
 ```

-[3] Create virtual environment:
+[3] Set up environment:
 ```
-conda env create -f environment.yml source activate babble
+conda env create -f environment.yml source activate babble source add_to_path.sh
 ```

 [4] Run unit tests:
 ```
 nosetests
 ```
-If the tests run successfully, you will see a messag followed by "OK".
+If the tests run successfully, you will see an "OK" printed at the end.
 The first time you run this may take extra time to install a language model for spaCy.

 [5] Run the tutorial: